 The most common adverse reactions in clinical trials (≥ 5% and greater than twice placebo) were increased weight, sedation/somnolence and musculoskeletal pain.
 The most common injection site reactions (≥ 5%) were injection site pain and erythema (reddening of the skin).

-Development History and FDA Approval Process for Perseris
+Development Timeline for Perseris

 |Jul 27, 2018||FDA Approves Perseris (risperidone) for Extended-Release Injectable Suspension for the Treatment of Schizophrenia in Adults|